-Title and Amount of A minimum of 0.5% to a maximum of 1.5% of the outstanding Securities capital stock of the Corporation's common share are reserved for r the Plan, but in no case shall the aggregate number of shares represented by outstanding options exceed 1% of fully-dilute d shares, inclusive of shares represented by such outstanding g options.
-Price Not in any case be less than the Fair Market Value ("FMV") of the Corporation's shares, or such lower purchase price as may be allowed under the rules of the PSE or the SEC subject t adjustment in case of change in the FMV of the Corporation shares by virtue of stock dividends, stock splits or any of the events stated in Article 5.2 of the Plan.
-However, in no case sha it be less than the subscription price of P3.97 at which the Corporation's shares were initially offered for sale to the public c in December 2014.
+Title and Amount of Securities A minimum of 0.5% to a maximum of 1.5% of the outstanding capital stock of the Corporation's common share are reserved for the Plan, but in no case shall the aggregate number of shares represented by outstanding options exceed 1% of fully-diluted shares, inclusive of shares represented by such outstanding options.
+Price Not in any case be less than the Fair Market Value ("FMV") of the Corporation's shares, or such lower purchase price as may be allowed under the rules of the PSE or the SEC subject to adjustment in case of change in the FMV of the Corporation's shares by virtue of stock dividends, stock splits or any of the events stated in Article 5.2 of the Plan.
+However, in no case shall it be less than the subscription price of P3.97 at which the Corporation's shares were initially offered for sale to the public in December 2014.
 Option Expiry Date 3 rd Year anniversary of the option grant date.
-Exercise of Privilege During the first 1/3 of the total year of the grant effectivity of the grant During the 1/3 of the total second year of grant the effectivity
+Exercise of Privilege During the first year of the effectivity of the grant During the 1/3 of the total grant During the 1/3 of the total grant

-of the grant
+the effectivity of the grant

 During the third 1/3 of the total

 year of the grant

-effectivity date

-of the grant
+effectivity date of the grant

-or such shorter of r longer period as the
+or such shorter or longer period as the

-Committee may p prescribe from date of

-effectivity there of or the "Vesting
+Committee may prescribe from date of effectivity thereof or the "Vesting

 Period".

-Participants 5 All such full time and regular employees of the Corporation and

-er qualified persons de

-Compens sation Committee from n those recommended d by the

-e Committee from a list

-employee es of the Corporation, its subsidiaries and/or affiliates

-are eligib le to participate in the Plan.

-mittee shall have the s

-ecommended employe

-under the Plan, taking into consideration certain criteria such as,

-but not limited to the exceptional performance of the employee

-er valuable contribu of the

-Corporat ion, its subsidiaries and l/or affiliates
+Participants 5 All such full time and regular employees of the Corporation and such other qualified persons determined by the Personnel and Compensation Committee from those recommended by the Executive Committee from a list of all such full-time and regular employees of the Corporation, its subsidiaries and/or affiliates are eligible to participate in the Plan.
+The Committee shall have the sole discretion to determine from the list recommended employees who will be granted options under the Plan, taking into consideration certain criteria such as, but not limited to the exceptional performance of the employee or his/her valuable contribution to the business of the

 As of date, there has been no regulatory approval secured in relation to the proposed Employee Stock Option Plan.
-The foregoing application has also been placed on hold by the Board of Directors.
+As of date, the Corporation has decided to formally withdraw its SEC application for the proposed Employee Stock Option Plan.